-Pornokitsch has been gleefully chatting about geek culture since 2008 - with a particular focus on books, movies, comics, games, television and music.
-Our mission is to treat genre seriously and examine it thoroughly, for better or for worse.
-And to have fun doing so.
+Pornokitsch has been gleefully chatting away since 2008 - with a focus on books, movies, comics, games, television and music.
+Our mission is to treat geeky pop culture seriously and examine it thoroughly, for better or for worse - and to have fun doing so.

 Pornokitsch is edited by Anne C. Perry and Jared Shurin.

 Our features and reviews are written by a rotating team of regular contributors, including Jon Morgan, Molly Tanzer, Stark Holborn, Kuzhali Manickavel, Jamie Beeching, Mahvesh Murad, Erin Lindsey, and Becky Chambers.

 Previous contributors include Jesse Bullington, Joey Hi-Fi, David Bryher, Rebecca Levene, and many more.

 Please contact us at editor [at] pornokitsch.com with any questions.